“IIKANGAE” is Japanese and translates as “good idea”.

 Martin is a computer scientist and the technical mastermind of IKANGAI Solutions.
 During his studies and after his graduation from Vienna University of Technology in 2005, he worked as a freelancer in the industry where he designed, implemented and maintained databases and Web based software systems.
 He brings more than 15 years of experience in software development and software design to the IKANGAI team.

 From 2005 to 2008, he was working in the OSIRIS project, a project funded by the Austrian Forschungs Förderungs Gesellschaft in which he coordinated the activities of Wirtschaftauskunftei Wisur and during which he spent six months working in Nice.
-In addition to his management activities, he co-designed the OSIRIS software architecture and implemented several project prototypes.

 From 2008 to 2011 he was working in the European network of excellence project S-Cube in which he made several research visits to France, Italy, the Netherlands and Spain.